plasmacel/makekit/MANUAL.md

 ## Create a build system configuration and build

-To build a source with the proper `CMakeLists.txt` file(s), open the command line terminal, navigate to the source directory and use `mk make BUILD_TYPE`.
+To build a source with the pre-generated `CMakeLists.txt` file(s), open the command line terminal, navigate to the source directory and use `mk make BUILD_TYPE`.
 If you want to create a build system configuration without executing it, use `mk config BUILD_TYPE` instead.
 Later, you can execute it by `mk make BUILD_TYPE`.

 ## Adding/removing files from the source